Content

 Slow-down

+There is one thing that often threatens our ability to take good shots.
 It's our life always on-the-go, that narrows the moments that we devote to our passions, which only during few occasions allows us to stop and look, seize and take advantage of the many photo opportunities that are presented to us.
+But realizing this you can learn to slow down.
+Every time I go out with the camera I'll always try to take...

 The versatile subject